My Approach to Helping

 Are you feeling overwhelmed and stressed trying to balance childcare, work and school?
 Do you struggle with emotions, isolation and relationships?
 Is anxiety affecting your sense of joy, peace and health?
 I specialize in helping adults and children with anxiety, depression, communication and relationship difficulties.

 Adults and children learn new ways to respond VS react to emotions, problem solve peaceful solutions, repair broken relationships and balance self care with multiple demands.
 My clients learn ways to adapt to the emotional and social impact of ongoing change, uncertainty, and cope with isolation, stress and loneliness.
 Therapy approaches match individual and family needs and build on existing strengths and values.
+Families addressing cultural conflict learn ways to understand differences and explore new ways to communicate and problem solve.

 I believe change and growth is an ongoing life journey and motivation to change is key to a positive therapy experience.
-I value trust and collaboration in the therapy relationship as key to navigating positive change, exploring new possibilities and finding alternative solutions.
+I value trust, safety and collaboration in the therapy relationship as key to navigating positive change, exploring new possibilities and finding alternative solutions.
 I aim to provide a listening and peaceful presence for helping others find hope and joy in their life.

 More Info About My Practice